 If you are thinking about filing a medical malpractice lawsuit in West Virginia, the first thing you need to be aware of is the statute of limitations.
 This is a state law that puts a strict limit on the amount of time you have to get your case started in the state's civil court system.

-West Virginia's statute of limitations for medical malpractice lawsuits says that this kind of case "must be commenced within two years of the date of such injury, or within two year of the date when such person discovers, or with the exercise of reasonable diligence, should have discovered such injury, whichever last occurs."
+West Virginia's statute of limitations for medical malpractice lawsuits against a health care provider says that this kind of case "must be commenced within two years of the date of such injury, or within two year of the date when such person discovers, or with the exercise of reasonable diligence, should have discovered such injury, whichever last occurs."

 You can read the full text of West Virginia's medical malpractice statute of limitations online at West Virginia Code section 55-7B-4.